Legal Notices

 If you have a complaint or grievance related to Morgan Community College, follow the steps outlined in MCC’s Student Rights and Responsibilities.

-To file a complaint against a Colorado institution of higher education, please visit the Filing A Student Complaint website.
+To file a complaint against a Colorado institution of higher education, please visit: Filing a Student Complaint | Colorado Department of Higher Education Home.

 For student complaint information by state and agency, visit the State Portal Entity Contacts page.